 Here’s how to protect you and your family:

 Understand the Risk

 People are exposed to viruses when rodents shed it in their urine, feces, and saliva.
-The matter dries and is stirred into the air where people can breathe it in.
-Rodents deposit bacteria from their fur and feet to on surfaces such as countertops, eating utensils, and the lids and packaging of food items.
+The matter dries and is stirred into the air, where people can breathe it in.
+Rodents deposit bacteria from their fur and feet onto surfaces such as countertops, eating utensils, and the lids and packaging of food items.
 Plague, salmonella, rat bite fever, tapeworms, ringworm, typhoid fever, and typhus are spread by rodents and have occurred in Southern California.
 Hantavirus is only spread by wild mice.

 Camping, hiking, or at home, be aware of the signs of rodents to avoid direct contact with rodents and the pathogens they leave behind.
 The two most common signs that are easily identified are droppings and gnawing.

-- Rat droppings are between 1/2 to 3/4 inch long and may have blunt or pointed ends.
+Rat droppings are between 1/2 to 3/4 inches long and may have blunt or pointed ends.